danielcbit/apcctrl/doc/manual/manual.rst

 **DSHUTD**
-    The grace delay that the UPS gives after receiving a power down command from apcupsd before it powers off your equipment.
+    The grace delay that the UPS gives after receiving a power down command from apcctrl before it powers off your equipment.

 **DLOWBATT**
     The remaining runtime below which the UPS sends the low battery signal.
-At this point apcupsd will force an immediate emergency shutdown.
+At this point apcctrl will force an immediate emergency shutdown.

 **LOTRANS**